standroidbeta/standroidbeta.github.io/_posts/2019-05-24-First-Kaggle-Competition.md

 ## Third Cleaned Data Model Prediction

 Okay so here is a little bit of a forshadowing spoiler alert.
 I would not do this level of data cleaning if I were to do this all over again.
-This last model result is what settled on because I had to make a ton of tweeks with both feature engeering and the hyper-parameters.
-I actually got better scores of close to 80% accuracy with just tweaking the second model's hyper-parameters but I didn't keep those results because I thought the grass was going to be greener on the other side of this third model.
+This last model result is what I settled on because I had to make a ton of tweeks with both feature engeering and the hyper-parameters.
+I actually got closer to 80% accuracy scores with just tweaking the second model's hyper-parameters but I didn't keep those results because I thought the grass was going to be greener on the other side of this third model.
 Trust me, I am most definitely kicking myself for it.

 ### Overdone Cleaning Funcion.
 This is a little bit of a clunky cleaning function that I made a few mods to from a code example that was shared in my class.
 But it works. made it for both the training and test datasets to ensure that the shapes of both datasets are maintained.